NapthaAI/RFCs/rfc-0001-GitHub_RFC_Process.md

 - Metadata: Title, Author(s), Creation Date, PR Number, Status.
 - Summary: Briefly describes the proposal.
 - Motivation: Clearly states the problem and rationale.
-- Detailed Explanation: Technical and high-level details of the proposed - solution.
+- Detailed Explanation: Technical and high-level details of the proposed solution.
 - Rationale and Alternatives: Explains the chosen approach and alternatives considered.
 - Impact and Trade-offs: Discusses compatibility, performance, security, and other relevant impacts.
--- Unresolved Questions: Lists open questions to be addressed before acceptance.
+- Unresolved Questions: Lists open questions to be addressed before acceptance.
--- eferences: Links to prior discussions, related RFCs, and external resources.
+- References: Links to prior discussions, related RFCs, and external resources.

 ### Workflow
 - Contributors fork the RFC repository, copy the TEMPLATE.md, and draft their RFC.